 Erica Newman Psychodynamic psychotherapist , NW6

 Hello.
-If you're feeling overwhelmed, anxious, depressed or alone - struggling with something specific, or perhaps life in general - I’m an experienced psychotherapist and counsellor.
-I’ve worked for over twenty years in mental health both in the NHS and the private sector, with adults of all ages, from diverse backgrounds, with many different issues.
+If you're feeling overwhelmed, anxious, depressed or alone - struggling with something specific, or perhaps life in general - I'm an experienced Psychotherapist and Counsellor.
+I've worked for twenty-five years in mental health, both in the NHS and private sectors with adults of all ages, from diverse backgrounds, with many different issues.
 Perhaps I can help you.